Click on the words below to go to that specific

 offers you see

 Chrome Extension, before starting the download, unless you want them.

-Electrical Certification (Silver Tag) for all Manufactured Homes in BC.
+Electrical Certification (Silver Label) for all Manufactured Homes in BC.

 B.C.
 Electrical Code.
 This certification is needed before you can list your home for sale if there has been any electrical work done without an